ejeklint/domehome/README.md

 _TODO: moar info, fancy images and what not_

-_Coming up: a flexible parts section for any geodesic dome_
+_Coming soon: a flexible parts section for any geodesic dome_

 ## Tubes
 You need 30 tubes of length "A" (see the [calculator](http://www.domerama.com/calculators/2v-geodesic-dome-calculator/) to find the correct length of the tubes.
 The connectors thems) and 35 tubes of length "B".
 The "A" variety is the shorter of them.